Good Old Mac N Cheese

 Take the pot off the heat.

-Stir in milk and cheese sauce powder from the bag.
+Stir in cheese sauce powder from the bag.

 Add ghee and mix well until it melts.